1985 Dime Value Checker: Errors List, “P” ,“D” & “S” Mint Mark Worth

 2002 - Present

-Philadelphia mint examples show interesting price variations across different quality levels.
-A 1985-P MS-66 brought $978, while a higher-graded MS-69 sold for $558.
-An MS-68 example realized only $71, illustrating how specific coin characteristics affect final prices.
+Philadelphia mint examples show interesting price variations across quality levels.
+A 1985-P MS-66 brought $978 at auction in 2010, while a higher-graded MS-69 sold for $558.
+An MS-68 example realized only $71, illustrating how specific coin characteristics — not just grade — drive final prices.

-These auction records span from 2002 to present, showing sustained collector interest in premium-quality 1985 dimes.
+These auction records span 2002 to present, demonstrating steady collector demand for premium-quality 1985 dimes.

 History Of The 1985 Dime

-The Roosevelt dime debuted in 1946 to honor President Franklin D. Roosevelt following his death in 1945, specifically chosen for this denomination due to Roosevelt’s connection to the March of Dimes foundation, which he helped establish to combat polio.
+The Roosevelt dime debuted in January 1946 to honor President Franklin D. Roosevelt following his death in April 1945.
+The denomination was chosen specifically because of Roosevelt’s deep connection to the March of Dimes, the fundraising campaign he helped establish to combat polio.

-As the nation transitioned from Cold War tensions toward eventual détente, these modest copper-nickel coins circulated through an America experiencing both economic optimism and historic geopolitical shifts.
+As the nation moved from Cold War tension toward eventual détente, these modest copper-nickel coins passed through an America experiencing both economic optimism and historic geopolitical change.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List